CPP and Your Pension

 If your expenses will be high during your early retirement years, consider collecting a pension early from the Canada Pension Plan (CPP).
 By starting a reduced CPP retirement pension early, you may receive it for a longer period of time.
 However, by waiting until age 65, you'll receive more each month.

 We recommend consulting a financial advisor to find the right time for you.

 Question: If I delay taking CPP, will my Ontario Teachers’ pension still be adjusted when I turn 65?

 Answer: We provide a bridge benefit, which is intended to supplement your retirement income until age 65 when you’re eligible for an unreduced CPP pension.
-The month after you turn 65, or immediately if you start a CPP disability pension, the bridge benefit ends and your pension payment is adjusted. .
+The month after you turn 65, even if you started to collect CPP earlier, or immediately if you start a CPP disability pension, the bridge benefit ends and your pension payment is adjusted. .

 Question: How much will my Ontario Teachers’ pension be adjusted by when I turn 65?